 10 Relaxation Techniques That Zap Stress Fast

 “Place the ball between your back and the wall.
-Lean into the ball and hold gentle pressure for up to 15 seconds.
-Then move the ball to another spot and apply pressure,” says Cathy Benninger, a nurse at The Ohio State University Wexner Medical Center in Columbus.
+Lean into the ball, and hold gentle pressure for up to 15 seconds.
+Then move the ball to another spot, and apply pressure,” says Cathy Benninger, a nurse practitioner and assistant professor at The Ohio State University Wexner Medical Center in Columbus.

 7. Laugh Out Loud

 A good belly laugh doesn’t just lighten the load mentally.
-It lowers cortisol, your body’s stress hormone, while increasing brain chemicals called endorphins that boost your mood.
+It lowers cortisol, your body’s stress hormone, and boosts brain chemicals called endorphins, which help your mood.
 Lighten up by tuning in to your favorite sitcom or video, reading the comics, or chatting with someone who makes you smile.

 8. Crank Up the Tunes

 Research shows that listening to soothing music can lower blood pressure, heart rate, and anxiety.
-“Create a playlist of songs or nature sounds (the ocean, a bubbling brook, birds chirping) and allow your mind to focus on the different melodies, instruments, or singers in the piece,” suggests Benninger.
+“Create a playlist of songs or nature sounds (the ocean, a bubbling brook, birds chirping), and allow your mind to focus on the different melodies, instruments, or singers in the piece,” Benninger says.
 You also can blow off steam by rocking out to more upbeat tunes -- or singing at the top of your lungs!

 9. Get Moving

 You don’t have to run in order to get a runner’s high.
-All forms of exercise -- from yoga to walking -- can ease depression and anxiety by helping the brain release feel-good chemicals and by giving your body a chance to practice dealing with stress.
+All forms of exercise, including yoga and walking, can ease depression and anxiety by helping the brain release feel-good chemicals and by giving your body a chance to practice dealing with stress.
 You can go for a quick walk around the block, take the stairs up and down a few flights, or do some stretching exercises like head rolls and shoulder shrugs.

 10. Be Grateful

-Keep a gratitude journal or several (stash one by your bed, keep one in your purse, and one at work) to help you remember all the things that are good in your life.
+Keep a gratitude journal or several (one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.